vikingdata/articles/databases/snowflake/techniques/data_gneration.md

 drop table if exists S_temp;
 drop table if exists both_temp;

+  # Create bicyclist and states (locations) tables in two different methods.
 create temporary table B_temp as SELECT VALUE::integer as bicyclist_id FROM TABLE(SPLIT_TO_TABLE('1,2,3,4,5,6', ','));
 create temporary table S_temp as SELECT column1 as state_id, column2 as trip_id FROM values ('California', 1), ('Nevada', 2), ('Arizona', 3);

+  # Merge the two tables and give each row a unique number from a seq.
 create temporary table both_temp as select  s.state_id, b.BICYCLIST_ID, seq1(1) as no, s.trip_id
     from S_temp as s left join  B_temp as b